Air New Zealand: Brand and livery

 Then CEO Rob Fyfe said of the rebranding: "Black has resonated well with our customers and staff who identify with it as the colour of New Zealand and a natural choice for our national airline.
 It inspires pride, is part of our Kiwi identity and a symbol of Kiwi success on the world stage."
 The airline began using black as its corporate colour ahead of a sponsorship campaign with NZ's rugby union team, the All Blacks, in 2011.

 Another new livery was announced on 12 June 2013.
 In conjunction with a NZ$20 million Memorandum of Understanding with the national tourism agency Tourism New Zealand for joint marketing, TNZ granted permission for Air New Zealand to use the "New Zealand Fern Mark", a standard fern logo used and managed by Tourism NZ and NZ Trade and Enterprise for international promotion, in its livery.

 Two new liveries were unveiled.
 The first is predominantly white with a black strip running downwards on the rear fuselage from the tail, adorned with a koru logo in white, to disappear downwards just aft of the junction of the wings with the fuselage.
 The black and white fern mark adorns the fuselage.
 This livery is used on most of the fleet.
-A select number have an all black livery with the fern in silver, including the airline's first Boeing 787-9.
+A select number have an all black livery with the fern in silver, including the airline's first Boeing 787–9.
 Extensive consumer surveys by Air New Zealand revealed 78 percent people believed the Fern Mark fits with the airline's brand and represents New Zealand.
 The first aircraft to be painted in this livery was rolled out on 24 September 2013.

+ANZ launched a black-purple redesign of their new staff uniform line-up in 2025 incorporating tāniko co-created by Emilia Wickstead and tohunga-tā-moko Te Rangitu Netana.